undersquire/conlang/GRAMMAR_EXAMPLES.md

 “My favorite food is rice.”

-Me most like~ consume-thing is creautre-plant-rice.
+Me most like~ consume-thing is plant-rice.

 “They gave me food.”